 - 4.7.1 Uncontrolled IC Engines: The uncontrolled IC engines are not subject to source testing.
 However, the fuel used by the engines is required to be sampled and analyzed, as listed below.
 Duplicate samples are required: - Fuel Gas: Sample to be taken from the fuel flow inlet line to the engines.
 Analysis for high heating value (HHV) shall be measured quarterly, annually for total sulfur, and monthly for hydrogen sulfide.
-[Note: Under a County Land Use permit, HVI must keep the gas pipeline fuel S level below 29 ppmvd; HVI continuously monitors its fuel line, using District-approved methods (Re: District ATC/PTO 9412) to comply with this restriction].
+[Note: Under a County Land Use permit, Team Operating must keep the gas pipeline fuel sulfur level below 29 ppmvd.
+Team Operating continuously monitors the fuel line using District-approved methods (Re: District ATC/PTO 9412) to comply with this restriction].
 Sampling shall be conducted consistent with the District approved Fuel Gas Sulfur and HHV Monitoring Plan.